 From farmer's markets to food trucks, convenient mobile payment services like Square and PayPal Here now allow us to swipe our credit cards virtually anywhere.
 The downside?
-They’re guilting us into tipping at places we never even thought to tip before or giving more via “suggested tips” than we might otherwise—a phenomenon dubbed tip creep.
-In a survey by Software Advice, a restaurant point of sale system advisory firm, about 30 percent said they’d rather throw in a few extra bucks than have to select that “no tip” button.
+They’re guilting us into tipping at places we never even thought to tip before or giving more via “suggested tips” than we might otherwise — a phenomenon dubbed tip creep.
+In a survey from Software Advice, a restaurant point of sale system advisory firm, about 20% of those polled said they’d rather throw in a few extra bucks than have to select that “no tip” button.

 If you’re just hanging out at the bar, tipping $1 to $2 per drink is standard.

-For delivery, Senning recommends tipping 10 to 15 percent—though if the person has to walk up several flights of stairs or trek out in inclement weather, you may want to drift your tip up to the 20-percent mark.
+For delivery, Senning suggests tipping 10 to 15 percent — though if the person has to walk up several flights of stairs or trek out in inclement weather, you may want to drift your tip up to the 20-percent mark.

 Tipping when you pick up a takeout order, on the other hand, is entirely optional, says etiquette expert Elaine Swann: “But if you’ve had an exceptional experience and really want to tip, 10 percent is sufficient.”

 The normal tip for a taxi or black car driver is 15 to 20 percent.
 Things get fuzzy, however, when it comes to popular ride-share services.
-While Lyft has long given riders the in-app option to tip drivers, Uber just rolled out the feature.
+Both Lyft and Uber give riders the in-app option to tip drivers.

 Senning likes the idea of applying the same standard for cabs for Uber and Lyft drivers because the service is the same.
 “Even if an app isn’t pushing you in that direction, this is one of those places where I think traditional etiquette can be a guide for us as we move into new, uncharted etiquette territory.”